Homeowners and renters are missing out on millions of dollars in tax relief. Use the resources below to learn more.

 - In calculating income, if not required to file a federal tax return, do not include social security benefits when calculating household income.

-- West Virginia Tax Division will mail the WV SCTC-1 The amount of allowable credit is determined.
+- West Virginia Tax Division will mail the WV SCTC-A form.
 The income for claiming this credit is reported on Schedule SCTC-A. This is found in the packet mailed to the applicant.

 Application Deadline